 Deyma lives with her father and her mother.
-She is responsible for caring for animals, making beds and helping in the kitchen.
+At home, duties include caring for animals, making beds and helping in the kitchen.
 Her father is employed as a teacher and her mother maintains the home.
 There are 2 children in the family.

-For fun, Deyma enjoys volleyball, singing and baseball.
-She attends church activities, Bible class and Vacation Bible School regularly and is in high school where her performance is average.
+As part of Compassion's ministry, Deyma participates in church activities, Bible class and Vacation Bible School.
+She is also in high school where her performance is average.
+Volleyball, singing and baseball are her favorite activities.

-Please remember Deyma in your prayers.
-Your love and support will help her to receive the assistance she needs to grow and develop.
+Your love and support will help Deyma to receive the assistance she needs to develop her potential.
+Please pray for her.

 Deyma lives in the coastal community of Carmen de la Legua, home to approximately 45,000 residents.
 Typical houses are constructed of cement and have wood roofs.
 The spoken language is Spanish.